Skip to Content

 As is the case with BCC, metastatic and far-advanced SCC is unusual, and reports of systemic therapy are limited to case reports and very small case series with tumor response as the endpoint.[Level of evidence 3iiiDiv] Cisplatin-based regimens appear to be associated with high initial tumor response rates.[17,18] High response rates have also been reported with the use of 13-cis-retinoic acid plus interferon-alpha-2a.
 Since there is no standard therapy, clinical trials are appropriate if available.
 Information about ongoing clinical trials is available from the NCI website.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with squamous cell carcinoma of the skin.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with squamous cell carcinoma of the skin.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Actinic keratoses commonly appear in areas of chronic sun exposure, such as the face and dorsa of the hands.
 Actinic cheilitis is a related condition that usually appears on the lower lips.
 These conditions represent early epithelial transformation that may eventually evolve into invasive SCC.